addiraw/Texas-Instrunment-IICDC/README.md

 ##  Project Code information

--   Kindly change the `API` with your own here we use dummy api for safety
+-   Kindly change the `API` with your own here we use dummy api for safety.

 ### Others